 Plug-In Hybrid Electric Vehicle Basics

-Plug-in hybrids will probably have a larger battery pack than the one that's in a standard hybrid electric vehicle.
-The larger battery pack allows plug-in hybrids to operate predominantly on electricity for short trips.
-For longer trips, a plug-in hybrid can draw liquid fuel from its onboard tank, and this provides a driving range (the distance a vehicle can travel between fill-ups) that's very similar to the range of a conventional vehicle.
-A plug-in hybrid vehicle's onboard computer chooses between electricity and liquid fuel according to which mode allows the vehicle to operate most efficiently.
+The battery pack in a PHEV is generally larger than in a standard hybrid electric vehicle.
+The larger battery pack allows the vehicle to operate predominantly on electricity during short trips.
+For longer trips, a PHEV can draw liquid fuel from its onboard tank to provide a driving range similar to that of a conventional vehicle.
+An onboard computer decides when to use which fuel according to which mode allows the vehicle to operate most efficiently.

 For more information about plug-in hybrid electric vehicles, visit the U.S. Department of Energy’s Alternative Fuels Data Center.

 Use the Alternative Fueling Station Locator to find publicly accessible electric vehicle charging stations across the nation.